Ultimate Guide to Wall Texture Design for Living Room and Hall Walls

 A lot of folks get carried away when it comes to wall texturing.
 Suddenly, every wall has texture, which can overwhelm the space.
 Stick to one or two walls and let them carry the design weight.
 Keep the rest calm.

 Another issue is maintenance.
 Some wall textures look great at first, but after a few months, they start collecting dust.
 If you have pets or young kids, avoid heavy grooves.
-Instead, try our textured tiles that are easier to clean and just as stylish.
+Instead, try our textured wall tiles that are easier to clean and just as stylish.

 It’s fair to ask.
 Wall texturing with plaster or special paint techniques can cost anywhere from Rs.
 40 to Rs.
 100 per square foot.
 But it adds up when you factor in sealing, repainting, and occasional repairs.